intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 The Industrial App Store defines APIs for app billing, and organisation and user information queries (accessed via the `AccountTransactions`, `Organization` and `UserInfo` properties on the `IndustrialAppStoreHttpClient` class respectively).
 These APIs are not available when running in on-premises mode, and attempts to call these APIs will throw errors.
 You must account for these differences yourself.

-You can detect if your app is running in Industrial App Store or on-premises mode by injecting the `IndustrialAppStoreAuthenticationOptions` service into your classes and getting the value of its `UseExternalAuthentication` property.
+You can detect if your app is running in Industrial App Store or on-premises mode using any of the following methods:

+1. Inject the `IndustrialAppStoreAuthenticationOptions` service into your class and get the value of its `UseExternalAuthentication` property.
 The `UseExternalAuthentication` property will be `true` when your app is running in on-premises mode.
+2. Inject the `IndustrialAppStoreHttpClient` service into your class and get the value of its `AllowIasApiOperations` property.
+The `AllowIasApiOperations` property will be `false` when your app is running in on-premises mode

-> See the [AccountController.cs](./Controllers/AccountController.cs) file in this project for an example of how to perform the check as described above.
+> See the [AccountController.cs](./Controllers/AccountController.cs) file in this project for an example of how to perform the check using the first method described above.

 ### API Authentication and Authorization